leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cornealedema-treatment_surgical-cornearefractive_43
 - What are the indications of corneal edema surgery?
+- When do I need surgery for cornea swelling
+- is operation needed for corneal edema
+- is op needed for corneal edema
 - Why do I need to do surgery for corneal edema?
 - Why do I need corneal edema surgery?
 - Why do you need to operate on my corneal edema?